tfcporciuncula/flow-preferences/README.md

 Preferences expose the regular `get()` and `put()` (named as `set()`) functions from `SharedPreferences`.
 But in addition to that, they also expose the `suspend` `setAndCommit()` function that puts the value and performs a commit in case you must ensure the preference is persisted right away.
+There's also a `deleteAndCommit()`.

 ### Collector support